ganesh-git2014/splunk-checker/README.md

 - **CLUSTER**
 	- Check if replication factor is same as defined
 	- Check if search factor is same as defined
+	- Check if active bundle id is the same for all peers
 - **SHCLUSTER**
 	- Check if the number of search heads is more than 3
 	- Check if the captain is the same one from all search heads